-In the United States today, about 33% of women experience a c section vs vaginal birth (1).
-There are certainly times when a cesarean birth can promote the safest outcomes for mom and baby, yet research suggests that it’s use is not always medically indicated (2).
+In the United States today, about 33% of births are by c section (1).
+There are certainly times when a cesarean birth can promote the safest outcomes for mom and baby, yet research suggests that its use is not always medically indicated (2).
 With that in mind, it’s important to step back and evaluate the impact that a c section vs vaginal birth can have on moms and babies.
 Are there benefits of a vaginal birth?
 Absolutely, yes!

-As baby descends through the birth canal, he picks up your healthy vaginal microbes on the way.
+Vaginal birth is also good for baby’s immune system.
+As your baby descends through the birth canal, he picks up your healthy vaginal microbes on the way.
 This initial microbial exposure forms the start of your baby’s immune system.
 Research shows that babies who are delivered vaginally are less likely to develop asthma, Type 1 diabetes, allergic rhinitis, food allergies, and obesity than babies who are born via c section (4).

 The process of labor and vaginal birth involve a unique interplay of hormones.
 Oxytocin, beta-endorphines, epinephrine, and prolactin all work together to prepare you and baby for your relationship.
 For example, prolactin is a major hormone in the creation of breast milk.
 Prolactin release increases steeply as vaginal birth nears, aiding milk production and contributing to early breastfeeding success (5).